 As she left, Anihilato squinted at Dan with its left eyes.
 “What makes you think I’ll accept another wager, monk?
 The first time was a courtesy to Virgil Blue.
 I don’t have all eternity to waste gambling with you.”

 “Then we’ll make it quick,” said Dan.
 “I wager my Eternity Card against your whole box and everything inside it.”

 Anihilato’s sneer revealed gumless upper teeth.
 “Such dishonor has never been shown to me, monk.
 If you were truly Virgil Blue’s student you dishonor him with your rudeness.
 Why should I bother?”

-“If you think you can challenge me, then cease speech and meet my gaze!”
+“If you think you can challenge me, then cease speech and match my gaze!”
 It stormed up to Dan in a flurry of arms and legs.
 “Lock eyes with the King of Dust and have your ego shredded!”

 Dan could not respond.
 He was fixed, now, on Anihilato’s six shining eyes.
 Every muscle was frozen.
 He could not even breathe.